joelparkerhenderson/queueing-theory/README.md

   * Aκ: Activity count: how many items are in the queue.

-  * Aλ: Activity arrival rate: how many items are requested per time unit.
+  * Aλ: Activity arrival rate: how many items are incoming per time unit.

   * Aμ: Activity service rate: how many items are completed per time unit.